ae-petrov/meta_parser/README.md

 git clone https://github.com/ae-petrov/meta_parser.git
 ```

 Now you should have following structure.
-Project is in meta_parser folder.
+Project is in meta_parser directory.
 ```
 ...<your_project_dir>/meta_parser
 ```